Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Abstract

 \section{Abstract}

-McCullough and Peeva found counterexamples to the Eisenbud-Goto conjecture on the Castelnuovo-Mumford regularity by using Rees-like algebras.
-In this paper, we suggest another method to construct counterexamples to the conjecture and show that for nondegenerate projective varieties of a fixed dimension $n\geq 3$ and a fixed codimension $e\geq2$, the regularity can not be bounded above by any polynomial function of the degree whose order is about half of the dimension $n$.
-Our strategy is an unprojection process and utilizes the possible complexity of homogeneous ideals with three generators and exceptional-fundamental schemes.
-Also, our counterexamples exhibit how the singularity affects the regularity.
+McCullough and Peeva found sequences of counterexamples to the Eisenbud--Goto conjecture on the Castelnuovo--Mumford regularity by using Rees-like algebras, where entries of each sequence have increasing dimensions and codimensions.
+In this paper we suggest another method to construct counterexamples to the conjecture with any fixed dimension $n\geq3$ and any fixed codimension $e\geq2$.
+Our strategy is an unprojection process and utilizes the possible complexity of homogeneous ideals with three generators.
+Furthermore, our counterexamples exhibit how singularities affect the Castelnuovo--Mumford regularity.